ScrawnyGrandpa/Anastacia_Siniagovski_Portfolio/readme.txt

 	D. style
 	E. index.html (main portfolio page)
 	F. readme.txt (the file you are currently viewing)
-	G. resume_317261147_1.pdf (hebrew version of my resume - will be updated in future versions)
+	G. resume_317261147_1.pdf (currently only hebrew version of my resume.
+An english version will be added in the future.)